welaika/wordless-extender/readme.txt

 Tags: security, configuration, wordless, htaccess, wp-config, development Requires at least: 4.0
 Tested up to: 4.0
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: MIT

 Wordless Extender is a starting point for every WordPress web developer.
-Give a list of plugin we usually install, edit your wp-config.php and make security fixes.
+Commonly used plugin collection, `wp-config.php` and `.htaccess` configuration and security improvements.

 == Description ==
 ![logo](http://welaika.github.com/wordless/assets/images/wordless-extender.png)

-[Wordless](https://github.com/welaika/wordless) is the WP themes framework developed and used by [weLaika](http://dev.welaika.com).
+[Wordless](https://github.com/welaika/wordless) is the WP themes framework developed and used by [weLaika](http://dev.welaika.com) and a lot of other enthusiasts developers and contribuitors.

 As we wrote in the Wordless README: